 Here at the Strategist, we like to think of ourselves as crazy (in the good way) about the stuff we buy (like pillows), but as much as we’d like to, we can’t try everything.
 Which is why we have People’s Choice, in which we find the best-reviewed (that’s four-to-five-star reviews and lots of ‘em) products and single out the most convincing.
-Here, the best espresso machines on Amazon, according to the people (note that reviews have been edited for length and clarity).
+While we’ve written about coffee machines, coffee grinders, even gifts for coffee lovers, here, we’ve gone deep on the best espresso machines on Amazon, according to the people.
+(Note that reviews have been edited for length and clarity.)

 “We really love this machine because we love great coffee, but we don’t make frothy milk drinks.
 This machine produces very, very good coffee from scratch at the push of a button, automatically grinding the beans pumping through hot water, and dumping out the “puck” of coffee grounds into the internal bin.
 It’s a nice compact size, and fits easily on a counter under the cabinets.”

 “My absolute love of the DeLonghi Magnifica ESAM3300 is hard to describe.
-It has been a faithful, crema-steeped friend and morning ritual for at least eight years, and the current unit I bought as a replacement last week (another ESAM3300) is a testament to why I give this well-built Italian stallion and “super automatic” espresso dream machine a SOLID five-star rating.
-With very few adjustments and some good Italian or locally roasted whole beans, the Magnifica consistently puts out shot after shot of delicious espresso that will FAR exceed anything you could get at most coffee shops.
-I always use many of the yummy Lavazza beans, including the Super Crema, Gold Selection, and others that work really well with this machine.
-The Illy beans are also a nice pairing for this superb machine.
-The key is, you want nonoily and fairly dry beans (as other reviewers have said here already).”
+It has been a faithful, crema-steeped friend and morning ritual for at least eight years, and the current unit I bought as a replacement last week (another ESAM3300) is a testament to why I give this well-built Italian stallion and ‘super automatic’ espresso dream machine a SOLID five-star rating.
+With very few adjustments and some good Italian whole beans, the Magnifica consistently puts out shot after shot of delicious espresso that will FAR exceed anything you could get at most coffee shops.”

 Get the best of The Strategist delivered to your inbox.